GOWTHAM2100031228/Cloud-powered-Real-time-Language-Translator/README.md

 pip install -r requirements.txt
 Set up your Google Gemini API Key:

-Replace "AIzaSyARDioN7K6bBm-2e01-CKB77XOacyd8dAs" with your API key in the code.
+Replace "YOUR-API-KEY" with your API key in the code.
 Usage
 Run the script: